George Poindexter: Personal

 In 1804 Poindexter married Lydia Carter (1789–1824), the daughter of a prominent Natchez businessman and plantation owner.
 They had two sons, George Littleton (or Lytleton) and Albert Gallatin.
 They divorced after Poindexter publicly accused his wife of infidelity and claimed that their second child, whom he disavowed, was the product of an extramarital affair between his wife and their neighbor.
 In 1820 Lydia Carter Poindexter married Reverend Lewis Williams and moved to Brimfield, Massachusetts.
 Her sons remained with her; Poindexter provided for the support of George, but disavowed Albert and refused to provide for him.

 In 1816 Poindexter married Agatha Ball Chinn (1794–1822).
 They had one son who died of yellow fever as a child while Poindexter was Governor, and Agatha Poindexter died soon afterward.

-He was said to have a serious, potentially non-consensual liaison with an enslaved woman.
+He was said to have a serious, non-consensual liaison with an enslaved woman.

 When several years before, Representative Richard Mentor Johnson of Kentucky was criticized for his common-law marriage with Julia Chinn, an enslaved woman; he said, "Unlike Jefferson, Clay, Poindexter and others, I married my wife under the eyes of God, and apparently He has found no objections."